Skip to content

 Any movement needs space to wiggle and it also needs time to wiggle but somebody should start somewhere to make a move.

-Life shouldn’t be complicated but it doesn’t mean it has through road-signs all the way to the end.
+We shouldn’t make life complicated but it doesn’t mean life has clear traffic signals all the way to our destination.

 My conversation with my friend suddenly stopped once I saw his dad entering the hospital room.